chalmers-revere/opendlv-tutorial-kiwi/README.md

 ### Getting Started 2.1: Local replay on your computer

-The third tutorial is to download a recording file and replay it on your local system.
+This tutorial is to download a recording file and replay it on your local system.
 For this test, we assume that you have completed tutorial 1.1.

 _Prerequisites:_